-UseInMemoryDatastore A Boolean value that specifies whether to keep the queues for asynchronous actions in memory.
-Set this parameter to TRUE the action queues are written to disk.
+(Optional) The time interval (in minutes) at which the action queues are written to disk.
 Writing the queues to disk can reduce the number of queued actions that would be lost if SharePoint OData Connector stops unexpectedly, but configuring a frequent backup will increase the load on the datastore and might reduce performance.